Intellectual Property Policy

 The Intellectual Property Office of Ireland has and will continue to be involved in achieving the desired outcome of a “progressive Intellectual Property regime that rewards creators, meets wider societal needs and encourages greater levels of innovation by businesses”, through its day to day activities.
 The Office will look to play its part in achieving a modern and responsive regulatory regime for IP and will continue to provide advice on IP policy matters and assist with the preparation of IP legislation (particularly where the policy and legislation impacts on the role of the Controller or creates functions for the Controller).

-For more information on the Intellectual Property Unit and Intellectual property policy please consult the Department of Business, Enterprise and Innovation website
+For more information on the Intellectual Property Unit and Intellectual property policy please consult the Department of Enterprise, Trade and Employment website.

 Contact details for Intellectual Property Unit